 Components of this activity:

 This multisyllabic activity includes tactile and physical movement.
-The students get to cut, color, glue, and move the flaps and syllables!
+The students cut, color, glue, and move the flaps and syllables!

 The bottom page has a picture of the item and dots for each syllable.
 The pages can be used separately or combined to create an interactive page.

-As a busy school and private therapist, I am always looking for new and fun activities.
+As a busy school and private therapist, I always look for new and fun activities.
 However, I am also crazy busy!
 So I need things that are simple to create but effectively target skills.
-This activity was created to include: two types of interactive pages to make, fun cut and color speech crowns, and some color and practice pages.
+This activity included two types of interactive pages to make, fun cut and color speech crowns and some color and practice pages.

 NEW try out our FREE Interactive Multisyllabic StarWords activity!